-Changing Class to Non-Practising
+Changing Class to Non-Practicing

-IMPORTANT – If you are considering changing your class of registration, please be sure to review the information on the College’s website regarding How to Apply to Reinstate Registration with the College, which includes information about the CE requirements in the event you seek to reinstate your registration to the full (practising) class and how to apply to restore certifications.
+IMPORTANT – If you are considering changing your class of registration, please be sure to review the information on the College’s website regarding How to Apply to Reinstate Registration with the College, which includes information about the CE requirements in the event you seek to reinstate your registration to the full (practicing) class and how to apply to restore certifications.
 If you will be going on a parental leave, notify the College in advance and your reinstatement application process may be somewhat simplified as set out below.

 Parental Leave Policy

-- Because the applicant for reinstatement has not been practising naturopathic medicine during their parental leave, the applicant will be exempted from the usual reinstatement requirements of providing a notarized Statutory Declaration and letters of reference.
+- Because the applicant for reinstatement has not been practicing naturopathic medicine during their parental leave, the applicant will be exempted from the usual reinstatement requirements of providing a notarized Statutory Declaration and letters of reference.

 - The requirement to provide evidence of 40 hours of continuing education in the 24 months prior to the application for reinstatement is reduced to 20 hours for registrants returning from parental leave.

 Applicants for reinstatement following a parental leave should contact the College for more information.